quercia-dev/birdclef2025/README.md

 Finally, we found that very soft labels (m=0.7) combined with early stopping (after 6 out of 10 training epochs) led to a significant drop in both accuracy (down to 0.343) and balanced accuracy (0.304).
 This further highlights how sensitive the model is to supervision quality and training strategy.

-Moreover, to better understand the evolution of performance, we decided to plot the evolution of loss of efficientNet.
+Moreover, to better understand the evolution of performance, we decided to plot the evolution of loss of EfficientNet.

 ![](img/efficient_loss_accuracy_plot.png)